-Child Bereavement Leave
+Family Bereavement Leave

-State law allows a maximum of 10 unpaid work days for eligible employees (Family and Medical Leave Act of 1993, 20 U.S.C. §2601 et seq.) to take child bereavement leave.
-The purpose, requirements, scheduling, and all other terms of the leave are governed by the Child Bereavement Leave Act.
-Child bereavement leave allows for: (1) attendance by the bereaved staff member at the funeral or alternative to a funeral of his or her child, (2) making arrangements necessitated by the death of the staff member's child, or (3) grieving the death of the staff member's child, without any adverse employment action.
+State law allows a maximum of 10 unpaid work days for eligible employees (Family and Medical Leave Act of 1993, 20 U.S.C. §2601 et seq.) to take family bereavement leave.
+The purpose, requirements, scheduling, and all other terms of the leave are governed by the Family Bereavement Leave Act.
+Eligible employees may use family bereavement leave, without any adverse employment action, for: (1) attendance by the bereaved staff member at the funeral or alternative to a funeral of a covered family member, which includes an employee's child, stepchild, domestic partner, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent (2) making arrangements necessitated by the death of the covered family member, (3) grieving the death of the covered family member, or (4) absence from work due to a Significant Event, which includes: (i) miscarriage, (ii) an unsuccessful round of intrauterine insemination or of an assisted reproductive technology procedure, (iii) a failed adoption match or an adoption that is not finalized because it is contested by another party, (iv) a failed surrogacy agreement, (v) a diagnosis that negatively impacts pregnancy or fertility, or (vi) a still birth.
+An employee qualifying for leave due to a Significant Event will not be required to identify which specific reason applies to the employee's request.

-The leave must be completed within 60 days after the date on which the employee received notice of the death of his or her child.
-However, in the event of the death of more than one child in a 12-month period, an employee is entitled to up to a total of six weeks of bereavement leave during the 12-month period, subject to certain restrictions under State and federal law.
-Other existing forms of leave may be substituted for the leave provided in the Child Bereavement Leave Act.
-This policy does not create any right for an employee to take child bereavement leave that is inconsistent with the Child Bereavement Leave Act.
+The leave must be completed within 60 days after the date on which the employee received notice of the death of the covered family member or the date on which an event under item (4) above occurs.

+However, in the event of the death of more than one covered family member in a 12-month period, an employee is entitled to up to a total of six weeks of bereavement leave during the 12-month period, subject to certain restrictions under State and federal law.
+Other existing forms of leave may be substituted for the leave provided in the Family Bereavement Leave Act.
+This policy does not create any right for an employee to take family bereavement leave that is inconsistent with the Family Bereavement Leave Act.